fbpx Skip to content

 Collaborating with industry associations and forums

-Over the last year, we have been collaborating with members of the alliance to integrate our work on clean air into industry associations and forums.
+Over the last year, we have been collaborating with members of the alliance to profile our work on clean air with industry associations and forums.
 This enables more companies to start to consider how they can integrate air pollution reporting into their current frameworks.

 One example is our partnership with Exponential Roadmap Initiative (ERI), whose mission is to halve emissions before 2030 through exponential climate action and solutions.
 In collaboration with Inter IKEA Group, we are working with ERI to integrate air pollution reporting into their 1.5˚C Business Playbook by the end of the year.
 This will help more companies start reporting or bolster their current air quality tracking.